lkwhite/Quoncierge/README.md

 - IDEs like Positron currently don't infer all this context or register project-local Jupyter kernels automatically.

 For newer users, it's not always clear why these steps are required or what breaks when they’re skipped.
 Quoncierge wraps these tasks into one reproducible setup flow that's friendlier to the type of users I typically work with, who do not want to add making sense of a kernel/environment/interpreter stack to their to-do list.

+## ❌ What Quoncierge does *not* do

+- It doesn't configure or manage Conda/Mamba environments (see [why venv](#why-venv-instead-of-condamamba)).
+- It doesn't create Quarto sites, presentations, or publish-ready documents (but you can add those later).
+- It doesn't manage multi-language Quarto documents (R + Python), though support for this is planned.

 ## 🚀 Usage